erfanashams/steve/README.md

 For example, the code below allows self-attention head extraction from the Whipsr-base model and stores them in the `encoder_attn` variable with the dimension 6&times;1&times;8&times;1500&times;1500:

 > [!WARNING]
 > This method of registering forward hook is tested and works on version 20231117, however, it does not work with version 20240930 (or possibly newer).
-You may want to use the HuggingFace version for extrcting the self-attention weights.
+You may want to use the HuggingFace version for extrcting the self-attention weights or calculate the self-attention weights from the QK vectors as shown in `test_whisper_attn.py`.

 Load Whisper-base model and install forward hooks on self-attention heads: